ghaninia/shipping/readme.md

 vendor\bin\phpunit
 ```

-<p>✔If you use package on laravel you should add below command to app.php <p>
+<p>and If you want run package on laravel, you must add below command to app.php <p>

 ```php
 ### config/app.php